 Feeding Ball Pythons

 Ball Pythons are a constrictor and their diet consists of small rodents.
 They will eat mice and rats throughout their lives.
 They are nocturnal, so a good time to feed is at night.
-A separate feeding cage is recommended so the snake associates the cage with feeding and not your hand.
-This is a good lesson for everyone: You should never leave a live prey item (other than a pink mouse that cannot bite a snake) unattended.
+A separate feeding cage is NOT recommended.
+When you move a Ball Python to a separate cage to feed it may stress them and cause them to not eat.
+This is a good lesson for everyone: You should never leave a live prey item (other than a pink mouse or pink rat that cannot bite a snake) unattended.

-It is easy to provide a Ball Python with a balanced healthy diet, since snakes consume whole prey items.
-Ball Pythons usually begin eating baby mice, called pinkies.
+When it comes to feeding Ball Pythons it is easy to provide the snake with a balanced healthy diet, since snakes consume whole prey items.
+Ball Pythons usually begin eating baby mice and rats, called pinkies.

 When is the best time to feed my Ball Python?